Recycle Guide

 (Some items can be recyclable at drop-off locations).

-Paper: Coffee cups, to-go food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, pizza boxes, frozen food boxes, label-backing sheets.
+Paper: Coffee cups, to-go food containers, paper plates, paper towels, napkins, facial tissue, wax-coated cardboard, frozen food boxes, label-backing sheets.
 Paper coated with food, wax, foil or plastic.

 Plastic: Any plastic not shaped like a bottle, jug, bucket, or round container.
-Plastic containers under 6 oz.
+Plastic containers smaller than 2x2 inches.
 Plastic bags, plastic padded envelopes, and plastic wrap (e.g. pallet wrap, bubble wrap).
-Plastic caps and lids.
+Plastic caps (if not screwed on to plastic bottles/jugs) and lids.
 Plastic to-go food containers and disposable plates, cups, cutlery, and straws.
-Plastics labeled “biodegradable” or “compostable”.
+Plastics labeled “biodegradable” or “compostable.”
 Plastic microwave meal boxes and trays.
 Styrofoam™.
-Prescription medicine bottles under 6 oz.
+Prescription medicine bottles smaller than 2x2 inches.
 Plastic or latex gloves.
 Bottles that have come in contact with motor oil, pesticides or herbicides.

-Metal: Metal items larger than 30 in or more than 30 lbs..
+Metal: Metal items larger than 18 in or more than 10 lbs.
 Aerosol cans* that still contain liquid.
 Aerosol and other metal cans that still contain hazardous waste should be taken to a household hazardous waste facility.

 *Businesses that are hazardous waste generators must dispose of aerosol cans as hazardous waste.
-Find information on small business hazardous waste disposal through Metro’s conditionally exempt generator program or call 503-234-3000.
+Find information on small business hazardous waste disposal through Metro’s Very Small Quantity Generator program or call 503-234-3000.

-Glass: Glass that did not store food or drink (e.g. dishware or drinkware of any kind, ceramics, candle jars, flower vases, window glass, picture frame glass, eyeglasses, etc.).
+Glass: Glass that is not a bottle or jar (e.g. dishware or drinkware of any kind, ceramics, flower vases, window glass, picture frame glass, eyeglasses, etc.).

 Other: Food waste.
 Extension cords and garden hoses.
 Painted and stained wood.
 Lumber, plywood, and treated wood.
 Pet waste and animal bedding (including straw and chicken manure).